migagf/RC_Column_Model/readme.txt

     get_data_peer is a standalone function meaning that it does not call any functions other than the defined in there.

 (2) Run the create_data_matrix.py code to compute the non-dimensional parameters for each column.
-Right now, it olny does the job for
+Right now, it only does the job for
     spiral columns.
 In the future, rectangular columns in the database will also be added.

     The result will be a file: